rainbow-dust/app/README.md

 pnpm build

 nginx config:
-(mainly remind CORS and react history mode routing, gzip is also recommended)
+(mainly remind CORS and react history mode routing, gzip and cache is also recommended)

 ```conf
 server {